-We assessed the susceptibility of the Company's Financial Statements to material misstatement, including how fraud might occur, by meeting with management and those charged with governance to understand where it was considered there was susceptibility to fraud.
+We assessed the susceptibility of the Financial Statements to material misstatement, including how fraud might occur, by meeting with management and those charged with governance to understand where it was considered there was susceptibility to fraud.
 This evaluation also considered how management and those charged with governance were remunerated and whether this provided an incentive for fraudulent activity.
 We considered the overall control environment and how management and those charged with governance oversee the implementation and operation of controls.
+In areas of the Financial Statements where the risks were considered to be higher, we performed procedures to address each identified risk.
+We identified a heightened fraud risk in relation to:

+- · Valuation and ownership of level 3 investments; and - Management override of controls.

-We identified a heightened fraud risk in relation to the valuation and ownership of level 3 investments (audit procedures performed in response to these risks are set out in the section on key audit matters above) and management override (procedures in response to this risk are included below).
+Audit procedures performed in response to the risks relating to valuation and ownership of level 3 investments are set out in the section on key audit matters above, and audit procedures performed in response to the risk of management override of controls are included below.